I have a weakness for cheesy, "so bad they're good" low-budget horror, sci-fi, or action movies. I watch' em so you

 The Italian exploitation film industry was never known for originality.
 Whatever trend was hot in Hollywood at any given time (horror movies, westerns, spy movies, science fiction, etc., etc.), Italy's movie studios were quick to cash in with a steady flow of low budget knock offs.
 During the late '80s, prolific schlock director Bruno Mattei took the art of Spaghetti Plagiarism to a whole new level.
 His movies weren't just imitations of popular hits, they were pretty much low-budget remakes.
 His 1988 epic Robowar was essentially Predator, with a malfunctioning military robot in place of the title creature and Reb Brown in place of Arnold Schwarzenegger.
 Other than that, it was the same movie, done on one-twentieth of the budget.
-For his next film, Shocking Dark, Bruno (directing under his Americanized alias of "Vincent Dawn," from a script by frequent collaborator Claudio Fragasso of Troll 2 infamy) further upped the insanity ante by borrowing from not one, but TWO then-current sci-fi hits -- Aliens and The Terminator.
+For his next film, Shocking Dark, Bruno (directing under his Americanized alias of "Vincent Dawn," from a script by frequent collaborator Claudio Fragasso of Troll 2 infamy) further upped the insanity ante by borrowing from not one, but TWO then-recent sci-fi hits -- Aliens and The Terminator.
 To top it all off, the movie was actually released as Terminator 2 in some parts of the world with lax copyright laws, a full two years before James Cameron's legit Terminator sequel made its way to the multiplex.
 If nothing else, you've got to admire Mr. Mattei for having enough balls to pull off a scam of this magnitude!

 Like many Italian sci-fi knock-offs, Shocking Dark sets its action on Earth rather than in outer space, to reduce special effects costs.
 It kicks off with stock footage of happy tourists and pigeons frolicking in the streets of Venice, while a grim-voiced narrator informs us that this was "before the year 2000."
 Sometime after that, the water in Venice's famous canals apparently became so toxic that the city had to be evacuated.
 Now a deserted ruin, its only residents are scientists from the Tubular Corporation, who labor in a network of laboratories beneath the city trying to reverse the pollution.